16 TRAIN COMMUTER ESSENTIALS YOU NEED IN 2024

 • Tote bags: Usually more popular with female commuters, tote bags offer a large space for carrying a variety of items and can be carried like a traditional handbag.
 Some modern totes come with straps that brings them closer to messenger bags, the biggest drawback being, if overfilled, totes can be heavy and a serious cause of arm and shoulder strain.

-Bag choice is completely subjective, but as mentioned above, my personal choice has always been messenger bags – particularly leather messenger bags for their extra durability and weather resistence.
+Bag choice is completely subjective, but my personal choice has always been leather messenger bags for the extra durability and weather resistence.

 The only downside of the messenger is they’re quite narrow by design which means I cant take things like large novels (or any novels), lunch boxes etc and are limited to narrow drink bottles. (check out this amazing A5 memobottle – specifically designed for bags)